getsentry/snuba/docs/source/clickhouse/schema_design.rst

 based on the columns referenced in the query (both the columns ``SELECT`` ed and those part of the ``WHERE`` clause).
-The ability to store different columns independently and not load them for every row for every query is part of the performance advantage that ClickHouse provides over a traditional RDBMBS (like PostgreSQL).
+The ability to store different columns independently and not load them for every row for every query is part of the performance advantage that ClickHouse provides over a traditional RDBMS (like PostgreSQL).

 Commonly, a data schema contains a flexible key:value pair mapping (canonically: ``tags`` or ``contexts``) and stores that